Dhuan (short story collection)

-Dhuan (Smoke) is a collection of short stories in Urdu by Saadat Hasan Manto first published in 1941.
+Dhuan (Smoke) is a 1941 collection of Urdu short stories by Saadat Hasan Manto.

 Background

 Dhuan was first published in 1941 from Delhi.
 This was Manto’s third collection of original short stories after Atish Paray and Manto Ke Afsanay.
-It was written in Delhi during the time Manto spent in All India Radio.
-The collection also included reprints of Manto’s earlier stories published in Atish Paray such as Chori, Ji Aaya Sahab (Qasim) and Dewana Shair.
-An identical collection under the title Kali Salwar (Black Trouser) was also published in Lahore in the same year.
+It was written during the time Manto spent with All India Radio.
+The collection also included reprints of Manto’s earlier stories published in Atish Paray, such as Chori, Ji Aaya Sahab (Qasim) and Dewana Shair.
+An identical collection under the title Kali Salwar (Black Trousers) was also published in Lahore the same year.

 Content

 The stories in this collection include: